NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 | .NET Core | %UserProfile%/.nuget/plugins/netcore |
 | .NET Framework | %UserProfile%/.nuget/plugins/netfx |

-This proposal introduces a new workflow for both plugin authors and consumers:
+This proposal introduces a new workflow for plugin authors, consumers, and NuGet Client tooling:
-- Plugin authors will now have the ability to publish their NuGet plugins as .NET Tools.
+- Plugin authors will now be able to publish their NuGet plugins as .NET Tools.
+The only requirement is that the .NET Tool command name should begin with `nuget-plugin-`.
 - Consumers can install these NuGet plugins as [global .NET tools](https://learn.microsoft.com/dotnet/core/tools/global-tools-how-to-use#use-the-tool-as-a-global-tool).
-Upon installation, these global .NET tools are added to the PATH.
+- Upon installation, these global .NET tools are added to the PATH by the .NET SDK.
 This allows NuGet to easily determine which file in the package should be run at runtime.
+It does this by scanning the `PATH` environment variable for plugins whose file name begins with `nuget-plugin-`.
+On Windows, NuGet will look for plugins with a `.exe` extension, whereas on Linux/Mac, it will look for plugins with the executable bit set.
+These plugins are launched in a separate process, which aligns with the current design.

 ## Motivation